oopsmonk/documentation/getting-started/1.5/accounts/addresses.md

 You can prove that you own an address by doing the following:

-- Using the private key to sign a transaction
+- Using the private key to sign a message
-- Adding the resulting signature fragments to the `signatureMessageFragment` fields of transactions
+- Adding the resulting signature fragments to the `signatureMessageFragment` fields of messages

 :::info:
 It's safe to share addresses with anyone because only the seed owner knows the private key to prove ownership of them.